This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

-What can you give a dog for urinary tract infection?
-Is there a dog UTI treatment over-the-counter?
+What can you give a dog for a urinary tract infection?
+Is there a dog UTI treatment over the counter?
 How can you help prevent your dog from getting UTIs?
 We’ll answer these questions and more.

 Watch this video by Pets Best Insurance to help you know what to look for in a UTI.

 There are many dog UTI home treatment options to help your dog feel more comfortable and recover.
-Below are six dog urinary tract infection home remedy options.
+Below are six dog UTI home remedy options.